How to choose a sleeping bag: everything you need to ensure warm, cozy nights on your next camping trip

 Design and features

 Beyond fill, the design of the sleeping bag will influence its performance.
-The features of a sleeping bag can increase its versatility for camping in variable conditions and different temperature ranges.
+A bag's features can increase its versatility for camping in variable conditions and different temperature ranges.
 In addition, some features have a major effect on the warmth of a sleeping bag.

 Simpler bags generally use a stitch-through construction, which is not as thermally efficient but is an easier manufacturing method that can also save weight.
 Some synthetic bags use a baffle-free construction that instead employs a single sheet of insulation.
 This minimises stitching for improved durability and helps to reduce cold spots.